 Starch 10 grams Distilled water 10 grams Glycerine 130 grams

 Put the starch with the mixture of glycerine and water in a warm porcelain mortar, and heat, stirring continuously with a spatula until the contents jellify.

-Glycerated zinc oxide creams – also first made by the medical profession – could be made by adding zinc oxide to a starch cream.
+Glycerinated zinc oxide creams – also first made by the medical profession – could be made by adding zinc oxide to a starch cream.
 Zinc oxide, glycerine and rose-water were incorporated into liquid suspensions – wet whites or liquid pearls – used by women to whiten and even out the tone of the arms, neck and décolletage when in evening dress.
-However, as well as being thickened with starch, glycerated zinc oxide creams used higher concentrations of glycerine than those found in liquid powder suspensions.
+However, as well as being thickened with starch, glycerinated zinc oxide creams used higher concentrations of glycerine than was generally found in liquid powder suspensions.

 See also: Liquid Face Powders

-Like glycerine jellies, glycerated starch creams, with or without zinc oxide, were primary recommended for dehydrated skin
+Like glycerine jellies, glycerinated starch creams – with or without zinc oxide – were primary recommended for dehydrated skin